 The question is whether it is possible to talk about a distinct African international system and, if so, what its characteristics might be.
 There are good reasons why there would not be such a system.
 After all, in many parts of Africa geography and the climate put up obstacles to the formation of the kinds of political structures which we associate with a state.
 In the rainforest, the vegetation was too dense to clear and no large communities could be formed, and further inland, on the savanna, people were often pastoralists and difficult to organize politically.
 If there are no states, there can be no inter-state system.
 Yet one’s ecological niche is not one’s fate, and Africa has been full of mighty empires, elaborate political structures and unimaginably wealthy kings, and even the most remote locations have been connected to international trading networks.

 Two separate waves of expansions have more than anything served to bring the dispersed communities together — the Arab invasion of North Africa and the Bantu migration throughout Sub-Saharan Africa.
-The Arab invasion connected North Africa to the caliphates in the Middle East and thereby to prosperous centers of civilization, and Islam united people behind one god and one set of beliefs.
-Likewise, the Bantu migration spread kindred languages throughout the continent together with cultural practices and assorted technical know-how.
-[Read more: Mancala]
+The Arab invasion connected North Africa to the caliphates in the Middle East and thereby to prosperous centers of civilization.
+Moreover, Islam united people behind one god and one set of beliefs.
+Likewise, the Bantu migration spread kindred languages throughout the continent together with cultural practices and crucial technical know-how such as metallurgy.

 Yet it was trade which more than anything brought the continent together while at the same time connecting it to the outside world.
-In both West and Central Africa, communities of traders would establish themselves at just the right distance from each other — perhaps a 15 days’ journey apart — in order to maintain all the links in the trading networks.
-And it was by taxing this trade that city-states grew rich and expanded into kingdoms and empires.
-The trade in gold, salt and slaves was particularly brisk and it was the profits derived from these key commodities that convinced Berber merchants to cross the Sahara, that took Arab dhows, sailing vessels, down the Swahili coast, and brought European explorers to the Bight of Benin.
+The trade in gold, salt and slaves was particularly brisk and it was the profits derived from these key commodities that convinced Berber merchants to cross the Sahara, that took Arab sailing vessels, known as dhows, down the Swahili coast.
+This is also what eventually brought European explorers and merchants to Africa.
+It was by taxing this trade that city-states grew rich and expanded into kingdoms and empires.
 It was also trade which more than anything allowed people to escape their ecological niches.
 Trade made cities spring up in the desert and gave the people of the jungles the resources they needed to cut down even the tallest of trees.